We’re not seeking to reinvent filmmaking or journalism.

 Like all media companies, of course, we have to make the story understandable for the wide audience.
 But we don’t want to oversimplify it.
 We think the public is not a brainless bird – mature enough to judge for itself.

-At THIN LINE, finally, we like to think that accurate & informative reporting can be entertaining.
-After all… it’s clichés and preconceptions that are the least funny and interesting.
+At THIN LINE, finally, we like to think that accurate & informative reporting can be entertaining as well.
+After all it’s clichés and preconceptions that are the least funny.

 A financial, energy and government reporter for the agency, he opened Bloomberg News’ first bureau in Iran, which he managed from 2005-2007.